MMMZZZZ/Syntherrupter/README.md

 * Different users with different limits.
 This is useful if you want to rent the coil to someone else who does not know the coils (thermal?) limits as well as you do.
 * Sounds boring, but for me it belongs to an interrupter as well: **Normal interrupter mode** where you can control the ontime, BPS and duty.

-## Download and Installation
-Have a look at the [releases page](https://github.com/MMMZZZZ/Syntherrupter/releases).

-## Documentation
+## Documentation and Getting Started
 Check the [Wiki](/Documentation/Wiki#readme).
-It's far from being complete, but the most important stuff is there.
+It's far from being complete, but the most important stuff - like a Getting Started Guide - is there.

 ### ADSR Sounds
 The sound can be selected by the MIDI command "Program Change".
 In your MIDI software you can select it by changing the instrument of the channel.